 We moms learn early on that our babies need us often – and usually in the middle of whatever we happen to be doing.
 Phone conversations, meals, sleep, and yes, even trips to the bathroom are cut short so we can tend to our small fry.
-As our kids get older, we have the misconception that they should need us less, and leave us alone more.
+As our kids get older, we expect that they should need us less, and leave us alone more.
 And when this doesn’t happen, it’s easy to get annoyed.

 That’s certainly how I used to feel (okay, sometimes I still do!)
 But I’ve learned that embracing the philosophy of radical unschooling means that I need to be available to my children when they need me.
 It means leaving the dishes half-rinsed to help Thomas with his computer game.
 Sometimes it means eating my meal in snatches or rethinking the phone calls I make.
 It means a LOT of “interruptions”.

 Practicing unschooling has required major shifts in my thinking and internal dialogue.
 I’ve come to realize that viewing my children’s needs as “interruptions” was not only a very negative perspective, but also an inaccurate one.
 Somewhere along my mothering journey, I had lost sight of the fact that I had chosen to be a stay-at-home mom, not a laundress, chef, or professional toilet scrubber.
 It’s amazing how these other household duties can slowly but surely climb to the top of our “to do” lists, as if their importance merits top billing.

 So now, if I’m in the middle of cleaning the kitchen and suddenly all four of my kids decide they need a snack, I find myself thinking, “the tidying will keep.”
 I try not to say, “just a minute!” unless it really will be a minute.
 And I focus on the blessings in the moment: